Fiech/surf3tikz/README.md

 As of now this function does not has any special functionality to deal with bird's eye viewed plots, i.e. plots with 90° elevation.
 This is due to the importance that the z axis is exactly perpendicular to the viewing plane.
-Sometimes surf3tikz seems to work just fine, sometimes PGFPlots will throw a fit.
+Sometimes bird's eye view plots seems to work just fine, sometimes PGFPlots will throw a fit.
 Here are some notes on what I found out via testing:

+* Plots with El=90° and Az~=0° seem to be the main part of the problem.
 * PGFPlots sometimes has problems with fractional pt values.
 This function by default employs a rounding functionality to round to the next full pt value.
 You might want to check the output of the TikZ file an manually correct the values a bit, if two values that should have been the same are one pt apart
 * If it does not work the first time, I had some luck manually resizing the figure and trying again.
   Some aspect ratios seem to work just fine, others don't.

 ## General Notes